 William was baptised at Tyneham on 12 May 1814.
-Like his father before him, William junior was a fisherman.
+Like his father William Stickland (1780-1851) before him, William junior was a fisherman.

-The same year as he was married, William aged 26, and his younger brother Thomas aged 23, were sentenced to six months’ imprisonment for smuggling.
+[The same year as he was married, William aged 26, and his younger brother Thomas aged 23, were sentenced to six calendar months’ imprisonment for smuggling.

 William and Susannah had three children:

-● Sarah Stickland (1845-1931) – Sarah married James Gover from Corfe Castle.
-They had two daughters, Emma and Louisa, who both moved to the Rhondda Valleys, South Wales, along with their husbands Hubert and John (known as ‘Jack’).
-Sarah moved to Wales to be close to her daughters.
+- Sarah Stickland (1845-1931) – Sarah married James Gover from Corfe Castle.
+They had two daughters, Emma and Louisa, who both moved to the Rhondda Valleys, South Wales, along with their husbands Hubert Long (1871-1951) and John ‘Jack’ Mead (1867-?) respectively.
+In 1891, James, Sarah and Emma were living at Gaulter Cottages (the former Coastguard Cottages) near Kimmeridge.
+By 1901 James and Sarah were in domestic service at West Bucknowle House as gardener and laundress.
+After James died in 1905, Sarah moved to Wales to be close to her daughters.

 William was coxswain of the lifeboat ‘Mary Heape’ which was stationed at Charnel near Kimmeridge.
 There have been two lifeboats at Kimmeridge both called Mary Heape.
 The initial five-oared boat first saw service in 1872 and was replaced by a ten-oared boat in 1881.
 The station closed in 1896.

 William died on 19 March 1881 aged 64 and was buried at St. Mary’s Church at Tyneham on 26 March 1881.
-The photograph below shows the iron grave marker inscribed:
+The photograph below shows the iron grave marker.